top of page

 You also want to be sure to ask questions about your attendees' buying motives and brand perceptions, including feedback on any brand marketing you're doing.
 The focus group is your opportunity to make the best use of a captive audience.

-Just know that you may need to run your focus group a few times with different people.
-Then, when you start the hear similar answers in group sessions, you can stop.
+Please note that you may need to conduct your focus group a few times with different participants.
+Then, when you start hearing similar answers in group sessions, you can stop.

 Selecting Online Focus Group Participants

-As for online focus group attendees, you should select consumers you would love to work with to reach your business goals.
+When selecting online focus group attendees, choose consumers you would love to work with to help achieve your business goals.
 For example, if you are a lawyer catering to small businesses making over $250,000 in revenues, interview 10+ small business owners making this amount of money or more.

-Now, if you don't know anyone, tap your family members and friends.
+Now, if you don't know anyone, consider reaching out to your family members and friends.
 Don't overlook them because they're close to you.
 I've gotten some of the best consumer insights from honest conversations with my inner circle.
 People in your network can also be great for your focus group.

 Incentives for Focus Group Participants

 For some, getting focus group participants without offering an incentive can be a real challenge.
-If this is the case, think about providing an incentive to those who participate in your focus group.
-Incentives can range from a complimentary service to a gift card.
+If this is the case, consider offering an incentive to participants in your focus group.
+Incentives can range from complimentary services to gift cards.

 Moderating Online Focus Groups